jamesrwilliams/flagpole/README.md

 ## Flag Groups

-Flag groups are a way to manage multiple flags at a time.
-You can preview Flag groups like you can a single flag and by using the `group` URL parameter, and the group key you wish to enable.
+Flag Groups are a way to manage multiple flags at a time.
+You can preview Flag Groups like you can a single flag and by using the `group` URL parameter, and the group key you wish to enable.
 A `private` group will require users to login to the site prior to activating the flags for them.

-You can either preview a flag group by enabling it in the WP Admin as you would for a single flag, or you can use the query string method to enable a group of flags using the following query string format: `?group={groupKey}`
+You can either preview a Flag Group by enabling it in the WP Admin as you would for a single flag, or you can use the query string method to enable a group of flags using the following query string format: `?group={groupKey}`

 Example: